Practical Differentially Private Hyperparameter Tuning with Subsampling: DP Hyperparameter Tuning with a Random Subset

-Notice that in the bounds \eqref{eq:RDP_Poisson3_2} and \eqref{eq:RDP_Poisson4_2} the RDP parameter of the tuning algorithm, $\veps_1(\alpha)$, is weighted with the parameter $q$ and the RDP parameter of the base algorithm, $\veps_2(\alpha)$, is weighted with $1-q$.
+Notice that in the bounds~\eqref{eq:RDP_Poisson3_2} and~\eqref{eq:RDP_Poisson4_2} the RDP parameter of the tuning algorithm, $\veps_{\mathrm{tune}}(\alpha)$, is weighted with the parameter $q$ and the RDP parameter of the base algorithm, $\veps_{\mathrm{base}}(\alpha)$, is weighted with $1-q$.
 This lowers the overall privacy cost in case the tuning set is chosen small enough.

-Figure~\ref{fig:compare_dp_bounds} illustrates how the $(\veps,\delta)$-bounds of the two variants of our method \eqref{eq:composition1} and \eqref{eq:composition2} behave as a function of the subsampling parameter $q$, when the base mechanism is DP-SGD run for 50 epochs with the subsampling ratio $\gamma=0.01$ and noise level $\sigma=2.0$.
-The fact that the bounds for the variant 1 and 2 cross when $\mu=45$ for small values $q$ suggests that the bounds of Thm.~\ref{thm:strategy1_rdp1} could be still tightened.
+Figure~\ref{fig:compare_dp_bounds} illustrates how the $(\veps,\delta)$-bounds of the two variants~\eqref{eq:composition1} and~\eqref{eq:composition2} behave as functions of the sampling parameter $q$ used for sampling the tuning set $X_1$, when the base mechanism DP-SGD is run for 50 epochs with the subsampling ratio $\gamma=0.01$ and noise level $\sigma=2.0$.
+The bounds for the variant 1 given in Equation~\eqref{eq:composition1} are computed using the RDP results of Thm.~\ref{thm:strategy1_rdp1} and the bounds for the variant 2 are computed using the subsampling amplification result of Thm.~\ref{thm:subsampling_R}.
+The RDP bounds are converted to $(\veps,\delta)$-bounds using the conversion rule of Lemma~\ref{lem:rdp_to_dp} with $\delta=10^{-5}$.
+The fact that the bounds for the variants 1 and 2 cross when $\mu=45$ at small values of $q$ suggests that the bounds of Thm.~\ref{thm:strategy1_rdp1} could still be tightened.